Compiled by the Road Trip Alberta team

 Where to Eat

 You’ll find Walliser Stube at the Fairmont Chateau Lake Louise, where the atmosphere is almost (almost!) as good as the food.
 As the menu takes influence from Austrian, German, and Swiss cuisine, try their infamous cheese fondue, said to be the best in the world outside of Switzerland.
 Enjoy one of the many signature cocktails or locally-produced beers, and for dessert?
 Why, there’s chocolate fondue, too.
+(Note that you can only eat here if you also have a room at the Chateau.)

 Bill Peyto’s Cafe